Heaven: Hinduism

 Attaining heaven is not the final pursuit in Hinduism as heaven itself is ephemeral and related to physical body.
-Only being tied by the bhoot-tatvas, heaven cannot be perfect either and is just another name for pleasurable and mundane material life.
+Only being tied by the bhoot-tattvas, heaven cannot be perfect either and is just another name for pleasurable and mundane material life.
 According to Hindu cosmology, above the earthly plane, are other planes: (1) Bhuva Loka, (2) Swarga Loka, meaning Good Kingdom, is the general name for heaven in Hinduism, a heavenly paradise of pleasure, where most of the Hindu Devatas (Deva) reside along with the king of Devas, Indra, and beatified mortals.
 Some other planes are Mahar Loka, Jana Loka, Tapa Loka and Satya Loka.
 Since heavenly abodes are also tied to the cycle of birth and death, any dweller of heaven or hell will again be recycled to a different plane and in a different form per the karma and "maya" i.e. the illusion of Samsara.
 This cycle is broken only by self-realization by the Jivatma.
 This self-realization is Moksha (Turiya, Kaivalya).

 The concept of moksha is unique to Hinduism.
 Moksha stands for liberation from the cycle of birth and death and final communion with Brahman.
 With moksha, a liberated soul attains the stature and oneness with Brahman or Paramatma.
 Different schools such as Vedanta, Mimansa, Sankhya, Nyaya, Vaisheshika, and Yoga offer subtle differences in the concept of Brahman, obvious Universe, its genesis and regular destruction, Jivatma, Nature (Prakriti) and also the right way in attaining perfect bliss or moksha.

 In the Vaishnava traditions the highest heaven is Vaikuntha, which exists above the six heavenly lokas and outside of the mahat-tattva or mundane world.
 It's where eternally liberated souls who have attained moksha reside in eternal sublime beauty with Lakshmi and Narayana (a manifestation of Vishnu).

 In the Nasadiya Sukta, the heavens/sky Vyoman is mentioned as a place from which an overseeing entity surveys what has been created.
 However, the Nasadiya Sukta questions the omniscience of this overseer.

 Jainism

-The shape of the Universe as described in Jainism is shown alongside.
+The shape of the Universe as described in Jainism is shown at right.
 Unlike the current convention of using North direction as the top of map, this uses South as the top.
 The shape is similar to a part of human form standing upright.

 The Deva Loka (heavens) are at the symbolic "chest", where all souls enjoying the positive karmic effects reside.
 The heavenly beings are referred to as devas (masculine form) and devis (feminine form).
 According to Jainism, there is not one heavenly abode, but several layers to reward appropriately the souls of varying degree of karmic merits.
 Similarly, beneath the "waist" are the Narka Loka (hell).
 Human, animal, insect, plant and microscopic life forms reside on the middle.

-The pure souls (who reached Siddha status) reside at the very south end (top) of the Universe.
+The pure souls (who reached Siddha status) reside at the very southernmost end (top) of the Universe.
 They are referred to in Tamil literature as தென்புலத்தார் (Kural 43).